lmoore36/comp423-course-notes/docs/tutorials/go-setup.md

 ## Part 1: Creating a Local Directory and Initializing Git

 1. Open VS Code, and open the terminal.
-Make sure you're at the root of whereever you want the project to be housed.
+Make sure you're at the root of wherever you want the project to be housed.
 2. Create a new directory for your project using the terminal command ```mkdir go-tutorial ``` then enter the new directory with ``` cd go-tutorial ```.
 3. Once you're inside the project directory, initialize an empty git repository with ```git init```.
 This will create a place to store version control data on your local machine.
 4. Create a README file to start your project documentation. ``` echo "# Go Starter Project" > README.md  ```